DJ26Mare/X_Firm_Analysis/README.md

 Project Steps
 1. Set Up the Environment
-Tools Used: Visual Studio Code (VS Code), Python, SQL (MySQL and PostgreSQL)
+Tools Used: Visual Studio Code (VS Code), Python, SQL (PostgreSQL used)
 Goal: Create a structured workspace within VS Code and organize project folders for smooth development and data handling.
 2. Set Up Kaggle API
 API Setup: Obtain your Kaggle API token from Kaggle by navigating to your profile settings and downloading the JSON file.